kube-logging/kube-logging.github.io/content/docs/_index.md

 ## Support

-The Logging operator is a core part of the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.
-While the Logging operator itself is an [open-source project](https://github.com/banzaicloud/logging-operator/), the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) product extends the functionality of the Logging operator with commercial features (for example, collecting host logs and Kubernetes events).

-### Community support

-If you encounter problems while using the Logging operator the documentation does not address, [open an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](/invite-slack/).
+If you encounter problems while using the Logging operator the documentation does not address, [open an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://banzaicloud.com/invite-slack/).

-### Commercial support

-If you are using the Logging operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of the Logging operator.